 Let’s take a look at some alternative fish grippers for the Boga Grip and help you decide which one best fits you.

-Along with the choice in materials, which seriously hamper any type of corrosion from saltwater or freshwater, Fiblink Portable Fishing Grip also has a scale capable of weighing fish of up to 40 pounds and has a swivelling handle to keep the fish safe from harmful twisting while you are handling and weighing it.
+Along with the choice in materials, which seriously hamper any type of corrosion from saltwater or freshwater, Fiblink Portable Fishing Grip also has a scale capable of weighing fish of up to 40 pounds and has a swiveling handle to keep the fish safe from harmful twisting while you are handling and weighing it.

-The handle of this fish gripper has a very nice and user-friendly ergonomic design and features a non-slip rubber grip making it easy to hold onto and also prevents it from sliding around in your boat or kayak.
+The handle of this fish gripper has a very nice and user-friendly ergonomic design and features a non-slip rubber grip making it easy to hold onto and also preventing it from sliding around in your boat or kayak.

-The Booms Fish lip gripper has a built in scale so not only can you hand those large and unruly fish, you can also see the weight of it simultaneously, making it a great tool for competitive and tournament anglers, or anglers who like to keep track of their personal best weights.
+The Booms Fish lip gripper has a built-in scale, so not only can you hand those large and unruly fish, you can also see the weight of it simultaneously, making it a great tool for competitive and tournament anglers or anglers who like to keep track of their personal best weights.

-The spring loaded scale will max out at 40 pounds or 18 kilograms.
-The Booms fish gripper is constructed of polished stainless steel and has an EVA foam-infused grip so that even when wet you have great grip and control when dealing with writhing and angry fish.
+The spring-loaded scale will max out at 40 pounds or 18 kilograms.
+The Booms fish gripper is constructed of polished stainless steel and has an EVA foam-infused grip so that even when wet, you have great grip and control when dealing with writhing and angry fish.

 The gripper comes in four colors: blue, red, bright green, and white.